AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md

 ---
 unique-page-id: 37356194
-description: Export a Static List to Adobe Experience Cloud - Marketo Docs - Product Documentation
+description: Send a List to Adobe Experience Cloud - Marketo Docs - Product Documentation
-title: Export a Static List to Adobe Experience Cloud
+title: Send a List to Adobe Experience Cloud
 ---

-# Export a Static List to Adobe Experience Cloud {#export-a-static-list-to-adobe-experience-cloud}
+# Send a List to Adobe Experience Cloud {#send-a-list-to-adobe-experience-cloud}

 >[!NOTE]
 >